 Support & Follow up

-We miss and love each of our Mals.
+Adoption is just the beginning!
 When you adopt you become part of the CHAAMP Family.
-We love to hear updates.
+We love to hear pup dates.
 If you are ever in a position where you can no longer keep your Malamute, we will gladly receive him.